aniruddha-ingle/DEEP_RESNET/README.md

 # DEEP_RESNET
-Please Refer the Report.pdf for a detailed report of the implementation and results.
+Please Refer the report.pdf for a detailed report of the implementation and results.